 The young people, with the support of four excellent carers, have caught up on some of the education they missed and learned to cook and look after their home.

-The Social Protection Department in Belarus were very supportive and the Director of the Department for Gomel Region was very proud of our ‘Family Home 2000′ and has encouraged other regional authorities in Belarus to look for foreign partners who can help to create something similar, using Klimovka as a model.
-A home for six young people with disabilites has now been establised in a village called Rechitsa with funding from an Irish charity.
+The Social Protection Department in Belarus were very supportive and the Director of the Department for Gomel Region was very proud of our ‘Family Home 2000′ and encouraged other regional authorities in Belarus to look for foreign partners who could help to create something similar, using Klimovka as a model.
+A home for six young people with disabilities was subsequently established in a village called Rechitsa with funding from an Irish charity.

-Sveta now works as the receptionist/secretary in our Mayflower Respite Care Centre, and Sasha has moved on to a bigger home as he decided that life at Klimovka was too quiet for him.
+Sveta worked as the receptionist/secretary in our Mayflower Respite Care Centre, and soon moved on to live independently.
+Sasha moved on to a bigger home as he decided that life at Klimovka was too quiet for him, but is now living with his sister.
 Liena and Greesha are very happy at Klimovka and we hope it will always be their home.

 In the last few years, Klimovka has also acted as a stepping stone in the transition period for young people with disabilities leaving institutional care.
 Several young adults have lived at Klimovka whilst studying at college, and since moved on to a more independent life in Gomel city.
 More recently, residents from nearby Duyanovka institution have enjoyed some short respite stays at Klimovka, where they can improve their life skills and have a break from life in the institution.
 Klimovka is now a busy hub of activity, a safe place for young disabled adults in the area to meet, socialise and develop.